Time to layer up: the Selfridges guide to totally great coats

 The in-between supreme

 It wouldn’t be a proper British coat guide if we didn’t include the trench coat somewhere.
 And we’re hard-pressed to find a better trans-seasonal outerwear option than a decked-out trench coat (first invented in the UK, in case you didn’t already know) – and bonus points to Burberry for making them so much fun to wear.
-“In an age when sustainably conscious shopping is ever more important, a statement piece that improves with age is a must-have on your fall/winter 2018 check list,” says Lucy Seward, from the Selfridges Womenswear buying team.
+“In an age when sustainably conscious shopping is ever more important, a statement piece that improves with age is a must-have on your autumn/winter 2018 check list,” says Lucy Seward, from the Selfridges Womenswear buying team.

 All hail the return of the mac…